Close

 • Military ID cards: Make sure each family member aged 10 or older is registered in the Defense Enrollment Eligibility Reporting System, or DEERS, and has a current ID card.
 Your caregivers don’t get their own ID cards while caring for your family.

-• Agent letter of authorization: Caregivers can access on-installation facilities to support your family members in their care, but they must have a letter of authorization signed by the commanding officer of the installation.
+• Agent letter of authorization: Caregivers can access on-installation facilities such as commissary and exchanges to support care of your family members, but they must have a letter of authorization signed by the commanding officer of the installation.
 You can request this letter through the ID card office at your installation.
+Explain to the caregiver how to use installation services.

 Military resources for your caregiver